colinoflynn/raymarine-axiom-rescue/README.md

 sudo nano fin/etc/security/authorized_keys.default
 ```

-(For some reason the normal cat >> didn't work, I didn't investigate as assumed related to overlay etc)
+Or cat directly to the file to prevent typo as root :
+...
+cat my_axiom_key.pub >> fin/etc/security/authorized_keys.default
+...

-### 6. Rebuild `system.img` (squashfs)
+### 6. Rebuild `system.img` on Linux VM (squashfs)

 Again from the stackexchange post, we need to make a new
 squashfs filesystem.
 First backup the old .img file, then recreate it:

 ```
 mv system.img /somewhere/backup/system.img
-sudo mksquashfs fin system.img`
+sudo mksquashfs fin system.img
 ```

 ### 7. Repack the RockChip update image

-Using imgrepackerrk, we'll simply point to the `raymarine_axiom_upgrade-4.00.85.img.dump` folder that it created earlier (and assuming you saved the updated `system.img` directly into it, if not copy if there now):
+Using imgrepackerrk back on Windows, we'll simply point to the `raymarine_axiom_upgrade-4.00.85.img.dump` folder that it created earlier (and assuming you saved the updated `system.img` directly into it, if not copy if there now):

 ```
 imgrepackerrk "c:\somewhere\AXIOM_Upgrade_&_Networked_ISOs\ray_LH4_4_00_85_RMK_RVX1000_CPsounders.upgrade\raymarine_axiom_upgrade-4.00.85.img.dump"